Our staff will respond to your query promptly and provide detailed information to your questions.

 Travel on foot through the magnificent Norwegian mountains.
 Bus from Oslo return.

 Transport from/to Oslo by public bus, accommodation, two tour leaders, all meals (breakfast, sandwich/thermos, normally three-courses dinner) as per itinerary.
+Note!
+If you wish to vary your breakfast or packed lunch, we recommend to take with you fresh bread.
+Self-service cabins only have crisp bread.

 International flights, travel insurance, gratuities and items of a personal nature.